philpagel/PCE174-communication/README.md

   data processing to fail.
 You can still use raw, hex or construct format but repr and csv do not work in those cases...
 This is a bug in the instruments firmware – there is nothing I can do about it.
+* The `weekday` recorded by the instrument does not necessarily match the recorded date: `weekday` is a number between 1 and 7 and can be set manually in setup.
+If you need the true weekday I recommend to compute it from `date`.
 * The instrument encodes many things in BCD.
 Some BCD values cannot be represented exactly in binary representation.
 E.g. 110.3 turns into 110.30000000000001.
 * Mysteriously, the `up` and `down` commands do not seem to work in setup mode.
   This implicates, that you cannot `set` `date`, `time` or `sampling`

 ## Credits